dragan-pecanac/CodeEasy-Solutions/README.md

 ## What is CodeEasy?

-CodeEasy is one of the most unique methods I've come across in teaching a programming language.
+CodeEasy is one of the most unique methods I've come across in learning a programming language.
 Instead of learning C# via a Textbook or YouTube tutorial format with no meaningful connections between topics, it immerses you in a futuristic dystopian planet Earth where the survival of humanity depends on you learning C#!
 The best part about CodeEasy is the lack of "hand-holding" along the way.
 Although it's not necessarily LeetCode or CodeWars, it's one of the best stepping stones in getting the hang of C#.

 ## Tier System